Breaking barriers in two-party quantum cryptography via stochastic semidefinite programming: An example where Bob can take advantage of stochastic switch

 \item \textbf{Alice sends the qutrit $\mathcal{B}$ to Bob.} \underline{Stage-II} \item Bob selects a uniformly random $z \in \{0,1\}$ and sends it to Alice. \item Alice reveals $y$ to Bob and sends him the qutrit $\A$. \item Bob measures the combined state $\A \otimes \B$ to accept or reject with the POVM:

 If Bob accepts, Alice and Bob output $y \oplus z$ as the outcome of the protocol. \end{itemize} \end{protocol}

 Note that the WCF protocol given by \cref{protocol:coinFlip:EPR} is a valid SCF protocol as well since the final outcome is a uniformly random bit when both Alice and Bob are honest.
-A new SCF protocol based on stochastic switch between \cref{protocol:SCF:bitCommitment} and \cref{protocol:coinFlip:EPR} is given below. \begin{protocol}{Quantum SCF based on DR-EPR stochastic switch.} \begin{itemize} \underline{Stage-I} \item \textbf{Alice chooses a bit $y \in \{0,1\}$ uniformly at random and creates the two-qutrit state
+A new SCF protocol based on stochastic switch between \cref{protocol:SCF:bitCommitment} and \cref{protocol:coinFlip:EPR} is given next.